DmitriBogdanov/mathematica-optimization-methods/README.md

 ## Package 4 examples
 Minimization of a 2-argument function from a given initial point.
 Rosenbrock function is used for testing, minization process can be dynamically tracked.
 All consequent plots support dynamics.
-Following example showcases modified Newton' s method with step reduction.
+Following example showcases modified Newton's method with step reduction.

 <img src="images/package4_functionPlot.png" width=40% height=40%>